PySimpleGUI/PySimpleGUI/readme.md

 ![everything example](https://user-images.githubusercontent.com/13696193/43097412-0a4652aa-8e8a-11e8-8e09-939484e3c568.jpg)

 Clicking the Submit button caused the form call to return.
-The call to MsgBox resulted in this dialog box.
+The call to Popup resulted in this dialog box.
 ![results 2](https://user-images.githubusercontent.com/13696193/43097502-44e3ed32-8e8a-11e8-9a51-2b8af0b1a682.jpg)

 **`Note, button value can be None`**.
 The value for `button` will be the text that is displayed on the button element when it was created.
 If the user closed the form using something other than a button, then `button` will be `None`.

-You can see in the MsgBox that the values returned are a list.
+You can see in the Popup that the values returned are a list.
 Each input field in the form generates one item in the return values list.
 All input fields return a `string` except for Check Boxes and Radio Buttons.
 These return `bool`.

 ---
 # Building Custom Forms

 You will find it much easier to write code using PySimpleGUI if you use an IDE such as PyCharm.
 The features that show you documentation about the API call you are making will help you determine which settings you want to change, if any.
 In PyCharm, two commands are particularly helpful.

     Control-Q (when cursor is on function name) brings up a box with the function definition